City Ground: Ground redevelopment

 On 28 February 2019, the club announced plans to expand the capacity of the ground from 30,455 to about 38,000, by replacing the existing Peter Taylor stand with a new 10,000-seater stand and to provide an additional 3,000 seats in the Bridgford End by 'completing' the dropped southern corner.
-The vision brought forward was designed by Newark based architectural practice Benoy, whose chairman Graham Cartledge and his son, practice chief executive, Tom, both being Forest fans (Tom would latterly become chairman of Nottingham Forest Football Club on 23rd August 2023 before leaving his post on 1st October 2024).
+The vision brought forward was designed by Newark based architectural practice Benoy.
 Central to the Benoy vision was the replacement of the existing Peter Taylor Stand, and improvements to the Trentside area, the Brian Clough Stand, and the Bridgford Stand.

 The new Peter Taylor Stand would have seen the introduction of a museum, a new club shop, executive boxes, and a range of hospitality lounge options and restaurants.
 The new structure, in combination with additions to the Bridgford End, would have seen the City Ground's capacity become the highest in the East Midlands, reaching 38,000 after completion.

 The club was hopeful that building work would commence at the end of the 2019–20 season.
 However, the redevelopment plans were temporarily put on hold due to the COVID-19 pandemic.
 On 1 June 2021, Nottingham Forest submitted a revised planning application with residential development plans tweaked to appease planners.
-After a lengthy delay, on 28th July 2022, resolution to grant planning permission was made by Rushcliffe Borough Council planning committee, however full planning permission was never granted, as all parties concerned with the application did not agree on section 106 terms.
+After a lengthy delay, on 28 July 2022, resolution to grant planning permission was made by Rushcliffe Borough Council planning committee, however full planning permission was never granted, as all parties concerned with the application did not agree on section 106 terms.